Baby's Day Out: Year-end lists

-International reception
+International remakes and legacy

 Baby's Day Out was a popular film in South Asia.
-The owner of a large Kolkata theater told Roger Ebert in 1999 that it was the most successful film at his theater, running full for more than 17 weeks.
+Recalling a visit to Kolkata in 1999, Roger Ebert said that the owner of a large theater told him that Baby's Day Out was their most successful film, running full for more than 17 weeks.
 It was remade in Telugu in 1995 as Sisindri, in Hindi as Ek Phool Teen Kante in 1997, in Malayalam in 1999 as James Bond, and in Sinhalese as Onna Babo in 2002.

+The film was mentioned in the 2026 Disney+ series Wonder Man.
+One of the actors from Baby's Day Out, Joe Pantoliano, also portrays a fictionalized version of himself in the series, who is shown to be unusually proud of the film, to Simon Williams' and Trevor Slattery's confusion.
+After being fed up with Pantoliano's condescending attitude towards Slattery, Simon scolds him, before criticizing Baby's Day Out, saying "even a baby couldn't make you funny."